Explore the morning markets across Japan

 Gojome Morning Market

 With 500 years of history, the Gojome Morning Market is a staple of life in Akita Prefecture.
 From 8 a.m. to 12 p.m., Shitamachi Street in Gojomemachi overflows with fresh produce and fish from the nearby mountains and lakes.
-The market is open on days of the month divisible by 2, 5, 7 and 0, and large festivals are held on May 4, August 13 and December 31.
+The market is open on days with by 2, 5, 7 and 0 in them, and large festivals are held on May 4, August 13 and December 31.

 Katsuura Morning Market